ADAC classification criteria

 Kiosk / Grocery / Supermarket

-• Only facilities that are located on the campsite are evaluated
+• Only facilities located on the campsite will be judged

-• Only the best shopping facility is rated
+• Only the best shopping facilities will be judged

 Snack Bar / Restaurant

-Leisure activities account for 12.5 % of the ADAC classification.
-A distinction is made here between entertainment offers for children, sports enthusiasts and adults and all permanent offers relating to playing, sports and wellness.
-The evaluations of both areas form the result of the category leisure in equal parts.
+Leisure activities account for 12.5% of the ADAC classification.
+A distinction is made here between entertainment facilities for children, sports enthusiasts and adults, and all permanent facilities relating to games, sport and wellness.
+The scores for each of these two areas contribute equally to the leisure category score.

-Playing, sports and wellness are assessed quantitatively and qualitatively.
-This means it depends on how many different playground equipment, sports fields and wellness options are offered and how well-maintained and up-to-date they are.
-The size of playgrounds also affects the score.
-Bad weather offerings such as a recreation room and indoor play areas are also honored.
-Animation is scored on how many days of the summer peak season for how many hours guided offerings are made.
+Games, sports and wellness are assessed both quantitatively and qualitatively.
+This means that it depends on how many different types of play equipment, sports fields and wellness facilities are available and how well maintained and up-to-date they are.
+The size of the playgrounds also affects the score.
+Bad weather facilities such as a recreation room and indoor play areas are also taken into account.
+Recreation is assessed on the number of days in the peak summer season and the number of hours of guided activities.

 • Mini golf